rashmichaudhary24/genai-learning-journal/23-Tokens-Revisited.md

 * an emoji
 * or another frequently occurring piece of text.

-One of the biggest misconceptions is that a token is simply a word.

-It isn't.

-A token can be:

-* an entire word
-* part of a word
-* punctuation
-* part of a number
-* an emoji
-* or another frequently occurring piece of text.

 The examples below illustrate how token count depends far more on the tokenizer's learned vocabulary than on the number of characters.

 | Text | Example Tokenization | Number of Tokens | Number of Characters | Why? |